technoatomictangerine/snippets/README.md

 # Snippets
-A collection of useful (or useless) snippets for lua and GLua All attached scripts are developed by me and are distributed under the MIT license.
+A collection of useful (or useless) snippets for lua and GLua.
+All attached scripts are developed by me and are distributed under the MIT license.
-Cheapblur, Netvar, Task scripts are part of ASGLib for Garry's mod I don't see the need for supporting documentation.
+Cheapblur, Netvar, Task scripts are part of ASGLib for Garry's mod.
+I don't see the need for supporting documentation.
 If you think that any of these scripts are necessary for you, you will understand how it works.

 # cheapblur.lua